 Available for $3.99 on iPhone/iPad

-FabFocus is one of the most impressive apps we tested.
+FabFocus is one of the most impressive apps we tested, but also the most expensive.
 This one offers a one-click solution that uses facial recognition and human body recognition A.I to automatically determine what should be in the foreground.
 It really does work, in most of our tests a single click is all it took for a good result.

 There are controls to manually tweak/clean-up where the A.I fails.